-This approach provides an interpretation of the success of Asia's export led growth.
-Had Korea allowed market forces on their own to prevail, it would not have embarked on its amazing development successes.
-Static efficiency entailed Korea producing rice; Korea might today have been among the most efficient rice farmers-but it would still be a poor country.
-As Arrow pointed out, one learns by doing (and one learns how to learn by learning).
-Korea's success, though, is not just in the development of the particular sectors (like the chips industry) which its industrial policy encouraged.
-Its success arose in no small part from the spillovers that those sectors had to the entire economy.
+This approach provides an interpretation of the success of Asia's export led growth.26 Had Korea allowed market forces on their own to prevail, it would not have embarked on its amazing development successes.
+Static efficiency entailed Korea producing rice; Korea

+This perspective was reflected in the 1998-99 World Development Report, Knowledge for Development.
+See also Stiglitz (1998).